JasonHouHou/JasonHouHou/README.md

 - Built a Power BI Dashboard to track company KPIs and transformed data into insights to report to respective managers.
 - Automated complex recurrent report using Excal VBA (Macro) and Python, which reduced manual work by 70% and improved consistency and efficiency.

-Skills Used: SQL, Python, Azure Database, Excel, Excel VBA, Data Visualization, Automation, Communication, Time Management, Cross-Function Team skills
+Skills: SQL, Python, Azure Database, Excel, Excel VBA, Data Visualization, Automation, Communication, Time Management, Cross-Function Team skills

-- Skills Used:
+### Ontario Ministry of Education - IT QA Assistant (8 Months)
+- Developed a Vacation Calendar on SharePoint using Power Automate to streamline the vacation approval workflow and ensure calendar visibility for the whole department.
+- Created reports by organizing and extracting data to Excel to help make data-driven decisions.
+- Monitored over 10 ongoing projects, ensuring adherence to the government's standards by collaborating with the PMO Leads, Project Manager, and Business Owners.

+Skills: Excel, Data Reporting, Data Visualization, SharePoint, Power Automate, Communication, Time Management
 ## LinkedIn:
 https://www.linkedin.com/in/kuei-sheng-jason-hou/
 <!--